Vision & Values

 “Our vision is to be an outstanding school in all that we do.
 We will inspire and nurture a love of learning through a challenging and creative curriculum.
 Every individual will be recognised for their achievement and feel safe, secure and valued within our school family”

-At our village school and Early Years Centre we aim to provide a welcoming atmosphere where staff and children work together to create a happy, calm, caring and purposeful environment.
+At our village school and pre-school we aim to provide a welcoming atmosphere where staff and children work together to create a happy, calm, caring and purposeful environment.

 - We will develop a values-based education in close partnership with all the staff, parents, governors, and the wider community.